County Court Business Centre Claim Form – What To Do Next

 Reviews shown are for The Debt Advice Service.

-What happens when I ignore a CCBC claim form?
+What happens when I ignore it?

 Things escalate fast when you ignore a claim form you get from County Court Business Centre.
 You’ll get a CCJ on your credit history, and bailiffs could turn up at your door.